-I think it’s like any relationship that enters a new stage; we need to take time to mourn the loss of what was so that we can step forward and enjoy the unique relationship that is about to begin.
+I think it’s like any relationship that enters a new stage; we need to take time to mourn the loss of what was to step forward and enjoy the unique relationship that is about to begin.
 It is hard to let go, it is hard not to look back, and it is hard to hold back the tears that keep spilling down your face when you least expect it.

-It is hard for me not to wear my heart of my sleeve.
+It is hard for me not to wear my heart on my sleeve.
 It is who I am, after all!
-But for the first time, I will be strong, so that they too can be stronger and step into the unknown with their head held high and their wings stretched wide.
+But for the first time, I will be strong so that they, too, can be stronger and step into the unknown with their head held high and their wings stretched wide.
 And to know that this mamma bear is prouder than you will ever know.

 Five Things To Do When You Find It Hard To Let Go

-Letting go is difficult in any situation, whether it is a broken relationship or loved ones passing.
+Letting go is difficult in any situation, whether it is a broken relationship or a loved one passing.
 We all grieve in different ways for a relationship that no longer exists.
-Parenting is the same, although the old relationship is no more, there is a new exciting relationship that is just around the corner with your adult children.
+Parenting is the same; although the old relationship is no more, there is a new exciting relationship that is just around the corner with your adult children.

 Cry it out!

 There is some belief in having a good old cry.
-There are many scientifically proven reasons why crying improves your mood, releases toxins and hormones that cause stress and anxiety.
-Sure, it may make us seem more vulnerable (especially when the tears are in front of others), but we all have them, we just aren’t used to sharing them in public places.
+However, there are many scientifically proven reasons why crying improves your mood, releases toxins and hormones that cause stress and anxiety.
+Sure, it may make us seem more vulnerable (especially when the tears are in front of others), but we all have them; we just aren’t used to sharing them in public places.

 Journal your thoughts

 Not everyone journals their thoughts to the public like I do (ugh)!
-You may want to start a diary and journal your thoughts and feelings each day or at least when you want to get it off your chest.
+However, you may want to start a diary and journal your thoughts and feelings each day, or at least when you want to get it off your chest.
 From personal experience, it works.